 Medicine and nursing careers demand individuals to be highly functional.
 Given that, spotting a problem with a colleague may be challenging.
 In many cases, healthcare workers can continue to function at a high level in active addiction.

-However, there are a few signs a doctor or nurse may be struggling with addiction.
+However, there are a few signs that a doctor or nurse may be struggling with addiction.

 - Finding the worker alone regularly